SBhujangari/react-flask-starter/README.md

 Second terminal: Run npm run start-flask-api

 This is a simple flask react app.
-For demonstration purposes, it displays an unformatted version of time.
+For demonstration purposes, it has a file upload.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Branches
+Master - The minimalist with just demo functions and setup Prettified - Includes React Bootstrap, better form, and a few more options

 ## Available Scripts